peekjef72/httpapi_exporter/README.md

   see [config.md](doc/config.md) documentation

-## exporter http server
+## Exporter http server

-the exporter http server has a default landing page that permit to access
+The exporter http server has a default landing page that permit to access
 * "/health" : a simple heartbeat page that return "OK" if exporter is UP
 * "/configuration": expose defined configuration of the exporter
 * "/targets": expose all known targets (locally defined or dynamically defined).
 Password are masked.